Walter Horstmann Thomas: Thomas, Martin & Kirkpatrick

 Thomas returned to Philadelphia in the summer of 1919 and briefly continued his solo practice.
 In 1920 he formed a new partnership with Sydney E. Martin and Donald M. Kirkpatrick ^{[15]}, both of whom had worked for Thomas, Churchman & Molitor prior to the war.

 Thomas became more active with the Philadelphia Chapter of AIA, becoming vice president 1926-1927 and president 1928-1930 ^{[15]}.
 During his presidency, the AIA formed a design committee and, in coordination with developer Joseph Greenberg, designed and built the Architects Building at 17th and Sansom Streets.
 Upon its completion this location became the hub of Philadelphia architectural activity for the next two generations.
+The form designed a number of prominent urban hotels during the 1920s including the Hotel Beach in Bridgeport, Connecticut (1929) and the Hotel Easton in Easton, Pennsylvania (1927).

 Thomas designed several large church projects during this period, one of which is a unique, non-sectarian, “ecclesiastical” building, the Girard College Chapel in Philadelphia.
 TMK won a competition in 1930 and the winning design and resulting building were widely published in the architectural press. ^{[27, 28]} Thomas & Martin continued their partnership after Donald Kirkpatrick left in 1930, although there were few new commissions.
 Major projects during the 1930s included a science building, library addition, and a dormitory at Bryn Mawr College.